AmadeusITGroup/EonaX-Shared-Resources/docs/user-manual/readme.md

 ## Dataset discovery

 This section is not correlated with the first one, i.e. we are not using the dataset created in the first section.

-All APIs from this section requires a x-api-key header in input containing the token provided by Amadeus to interact with the dataspace federated catalog.
+All APIs from this section require an `Authorization: Bearer <jwt_token>` header in input containing the JWT token provided by Amadeus to interact with the dataspace federated catalog.

 ### Federated catalog